MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/use-security-workspace.md

 ### Page permissions

-Use page permissions[page permissions](../security/page-security.md) to make content available to anyone who visits your site or to restrict access to users who have specific roles.
+Use [page permissions](../security/page-security.md) to make content available to anyone who visits your site or to restrict access to users who have specific roles.

 ### Table permissions